RetroAchievements/docs/docs/developer-docs/console-specific-tips.md

 ## Nintendo DS

+- **0x3ffa8c: DS Game ID** ASCII String that identifies the DS Game being played.
+Can be used to check which version of a game is loaded (for multi-region support, etc)
-Pointers always start with a `0x02`.
+- Pointers always start with a `0x02`.
 For example, a pointer pointing directly to `0x13f944` will be `0x0213f944`.
-DSi mode can be detected when bit0 & bit1 are 1 at 0x400.
+- DSi mode can be detected when bit0 & bit1 are 1 at 0x400.
 This is known to slightly shift memory on some games and so it could be used to protect against the mode if needs be.

 ## Nintendo DSi (Bizhawk)